Google Play Policy Changes 2021: first learnings about ASO impact

 Summary of ASO Google Play Store Policy Changes in 2021

-From the 29th of September 2021, new ASO Google Play Store policies started to get enforced.
+From the 29th of September 2021, new ASO Google Play Store update started to get enforced.
 The main changes are applying to meta description:

 - Limit the length of app titles to 30 characters (instead of 50)

 - Prohibit popular keywords such as “best, “free”, “top”, “new” same as for CTAs such as “download now”

 Some app developers have decided to comply with the guidelines on time and not risk any damage to their app visibility.
 However, others have chosen to leave their metadata unchanged until they see real danger.

 The measures taken by Google are still unclear for now.
 Some apps that neglected the guidelines lost visibility, others stayed more or less stable.
 It remains to be seen how strict Google will become in the future with turning those warnings into real penalties.

 Therefore, your app title shouldn’t be longer than 30 characters and your metadata shouldn’t contain keywords that are not allowed anymore.
 We highly recommend you adapt to the new Google Play Policy as soon as possible.
 While you are doing the changes, make sure to watch your rankings and store visibility with App Radar!

 If you are unsure about how to optimize your store listing and being compliant with the new store policy, do reach out to App Radar’s App Marketing Services Team.
 Our experts are here to help you optimize your store listing according to the Google Play Store update policy.